Jay felt the presence of the Virgils at the nearest motel, as he knew he would. There were no coincidences.

 Jay did not say “yes” or “no.” He did not even nod.

 “You are ready.”
-Jango turned to Virgil Blue.
-He put his thumb and pinky on Virgil Blue’s silver mask.
+Jango put his thumb and pinky on Virgil Blue’s silver mask.
 Jay gasped.
 Jango took the mask away.

 Under the mask was a black tangle of centipedes.

 “Remember, I warned you.”
 Jango pulled the navy robes from the centipede bush’s dark thorns.
 The robe’s sleeves were empty.
 What Jay mistook for knees were loose folds of fabric.
-“Centipede is most potent freshly harvested.
+“Centipede loses potency soon after harvest.
 It’s not easy to smuggle centipede through customs, but no one checks the ancient monk in a wheelchair.”
+Jango shook his left sleeve and a knife fell into his hand.

 Jay managed to speak.
 “How long?”

 “Hm?
 Oh, Virgil Blue retired above the clouds decades ago.”
-Jango wrapped his hand in navy fabric.
-“I’m just watching in their stead til the end of time.
+Jango wrapped his right hand in navy fabric.
+“I’m watching in their stead til the end of time.
 It should be any year now.”
-With his hand guarded from thorns, Jango reached into the centipede bush.
-He pried orange legs until he pulled a whole centipede from the mass.
+With navy fabric guarding his hand from thorns, Jango reached into the centipede bush.
+He used the knife to pry orange legs until he pulled a whole centipede from the mass.
 The centipede curled in a spiral which Jango gave to Jay.
 “You’ve tried centipede powder, correct?”

 “This is not the same,” said Jango.
-“This will tear away the veil you call ego.
+“This will shred the veil you call ego.
 The experience will last hours.”

 “Eat it,” said Jango.

 Without hesitation Jay crunched the exoskeleton in his teeth.
-He tore and swallowed chunks of centipede.
+He tore and swallowed black chunks.
 Orange legs crawled down his throat.
 Dark liquid poured from his lips, and Jay wiped his chin and licked the liquid from his palm.
 He ate the last inches whole, retching and gasping until the centipede was gone.

 Jango said something, but Jay couldn’t hear it.
 He had left the magic circle.